Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Method

-where, given the incumbent (the best performing prompt on the highest fidelity evaluated yet) and its validation error $v_{\min,b}$ at the given fidelity level $b$, the Expected Improvement tells us how much we can expect the given candidate prompt to improve over this incumbent given the posterior predictive distribution as described in Equation~\eqref{eq:posterior_predictive} of the GP.
-The full algorithm is described in Algorithm~\ref{alg:hyperband_modified_sequential}.
+In words, given the incumbent (the best-performing prompt evaluated at the highest fidelity level so far) and its validation error $v_{\min,b}$ at fidelity level $b$, the EI quantifies the expected improvement of a candidate prompt over the incumbent (considering only actual improvement due to the $\max$ operator), based on the GP's posterior predictive distribution (Equation~\eqref{eq:posterior_predictive}).
+Since our search space is given by a finite set of candidate prompts, we can evaluate the EI exhaustively for all candidate prompts.